MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagextendedfolderflags-canonical-property.md

 ---

 # PidTagExtendedFolderFlags Canonical Property

 **Applies to**: Outlook

-Contains extended flags about a folder
+Contains extended flags about a folder.

 |||
 |:-----|:-----|